Pho

 Flavor Profile

-Thai basil, cilantro, and mint provide bright, cooling contrast to the rich broth
+Bright notes from Thai basil, cilantro, and mint added at the table provide aromatic contrast

 Seasonality